National School of Drama: Notable alumni

-Several NSD alumni have gone on to achieve national recognition for their work on stage, television and film.
+Several NSD alumni have achieved national recognition for their work on stage, television and film.
 The following is a partial listing as provided by the school's website.

+Chairpersons of NSD

 Directors of NSD

-NSD has had eleven directors since its establishment in 1959:
+NSD has had fourteen directors since its establishment in 1959:

 Molestation allegation

 In August 2018, a woman student alleged molestation – that she was inappropriately touched by National School of Drama's guest professor Suresh Shetty during the entrance workshop.
 The accused professor was a retired Academics Dean of NSD.